Driver’s License Tickets

 - Driving on a suspended license VC 14601

 Not having a valid license, but you DO have a valid license

 This is generally a simple issue to clear up.
 You got pulled over and did not have your license on you at the time, but you DO have a license.
 This is considered a “correctable violation” or a “fix-it-ticket” and you can get it dismissed by taking your current license to the DMV or the court clerk.
+You don’t need a traffic ticket lawyer to handle this violation.
 You will need to pay a small fee, usually $25 to the court when you present this to the court clerk at the window.
 Most courts will also allow you to mail a copy of the citation, your driver’s license, and check to the court, as long as you have the citation signed off first by the DMV.